 Whilst CBCS acknowledges the importance of the NHS BSP, it would be disingenuous not to point out that there is much debate within medical circles regarding the efficacy of screening e.g. how many lives are saved by screening? how much harm is done by screening?

 Challenge Breast Cancer Scotland neither promotes nor discourages women to attend for screening and defends the right of every woman in Scotland to have access to screening services if she wishes.
 However, we also acknowledge the right of every woman in Scotland to make an INFORMED CHOICE about taking part in a national screening programme.
 In order to so, women must be given clear, comprehensive, unbiased and up-to-date information about the benefits and harms associated with screening.
-In our opinion, the current leaflet “Brest Screening: What you need to know”, falls very far short of this ideal.
-The current leaflet is at present under consideration for redraft by NHS Health Scotland in consultation with CBCS, Breakthrough Breast Cancer and Breast Cancer Care Scotland.
+The leaflet sent to women along with their screening appointment by the NHS falls far short of this basic requirement.

 To read more about the harms and benefits of attending a screening appointment, please Click here